 Safely cooking a turkey can be intimidating but knowing what the safe cooking temperatures are can make it less daunting.
 The CDC explains, “Set the oven temperature to at least 325°F. Place the completely thawed turkey with the breast side up in a roasting pan that is 2 to 2-1/2 inches deep.
 Cooking times will vary depending on the weight of the turkey.
 To make sure the turkey has reached a safe internal temperature of 165°F, check by inserting a food thermometer into the center of the stuffing and the thickest portions of the breast, thigh, and wing joint.
 Let the turkey stand 20 minutes before removing all stuffing from the cavity and carving the meat.”

-Whatever you are cooking this holiday season (or any time of the year), always keep food safety in the front of your mind.
+Whatever you are cooking this holiday season (or any time of the year), always prioritize food safety.
 Avoid cross contamination, clean your produce, wash your hands often and cook everything thoroughly to help protect yourself and your loved ones from food borne illnesses.

 Have a happy and healthy holiday season!